bad-alloc-heavy-industries/dragonBoot/docs/deploying/gateware.md

       Successfully installed yowasp-nextpnr-ecp5-0.3.dev303
 ```

-Once done, continue setup with [setting up dragonBoot](#setting-up-dragonboot)
+Once done, continue setup with [setting up dragonBoot](#setting-up-dragonboot).

 Setting up dragonBoot
 ---------------------

-The next few steps are considerably easier, and consist of a couple of simple pip command and
+The next few steps are considerably easier, and consist of a couple of simple `pip` commands and
 running the bootloader builder.

-First we preinstall the LUNA framework to resovle a dependency issue
+First we preinstall the LUNA framework to resovle a dependency issue:

 ```{code-block} console